MA+P Non-Major Programs

-This track includes 6 additional units of required course work, culminating in a capstone thesis during the student’s final year.
+This track includes 6 additional units of required coursework beyond the regular minor coursework, culminating in a capstone thesis during the student’s final year.
 Thesis projects are expected to integrate both theory and interdisciplinarity into the practice of media scholarship; for this reason, honors courses include discussion of historical and theoretical material, instruction in basic research practices, as well as opportunities to develop additional skills in media authorship, collaboration, leadership and creative thinking.

 See above to learn more about the Minor in Digital Studies.

 The minor in Future Cinema explores the frontier of audiovisual storytelling building on the cutting edge research within the School of Cinematic Arts.

 Combining history, theory and practice, the minor prepares students to engage with new forms of cinematic expression with an awareness of critical context and a methodology for understanding the changing roles of storytelling in the 21st century.

 Students earn the minor in Future Cinema by completing a minimum of 20 units of required coursework.
 Students will explore the creative and technological transformations of an industry in transition as cinema becomes live, playable, immersive, mobile, virtual, crowdsourced and more.